 Depigmentation: This treatment for vitiligo involves fading the rest of the skin on the body to match the areas that are already white.
 Patients apply the drug monobenzyl ether of hydroquinone (monobenzone) twice a day to pigmented areas until they match the already-depigmented areas.
 The major side effect of depigmentation therapy is inflammation (redness and swelling) of the skin.
 You may experience itching or dry skin.
 Depigmentation tends to be permanent and is not easily reversed.
 In addition, a person who undergoes depigmentation will always be extremely sensitive to sunlight.vitiligo treatment

-At Harley Street IBS & Autoimmune Clinic we diagnose and treat any underlying issues, which may be fuelling the vitiligo.
+At Harley Street IBS & Autoimmune Clinic we diagnose and treat any underlying issues, which may be causing the vitiligo.
 We do not treat just the symptoms.
-We formulate a treatment plan to meet each patient’s unique needs based on the results of their functional medicine tests; and natural medicine.
+We formulate a treatment plan to meet each patient’s unique needs based on the results of their functional medicine tests; and non pharmaceutical medicine.
 We do not have a one size fits all approach.
-This holistic approach has helped many patients.
+This approach has helped many patients.